-Our facility covers approximately 17,000 square feet, has three frame benches and measuring systems, and three paint spraying areas.
+Our facility covers approximately 17,000 square feet, has four frame benches and computer measuring systems, and two state of the art down draft paint booths and one prep booth.
 Our equipment meets current industry standards, and our classes are designed to get you involved in student projects that help you understand the most current practices in the industry.
 Our program features partnerships with several agencies, companies and training organizations, such as Chief Automotive, Inc.; national insurance companies; ICAR; and local repair centers, equipment, and materials manufacturers.
 These partnerships allow us to keep our training current and relevant to today’s repair standards.

 We put students on the fast track to employment in the auto collision repair industry.
 Our Auto Collision Repair program is designed to help you develop your skills in safety, basic mechanics, metal working, welding, damage analysis, structural and nonstructural repair, painting repaired automobiles, communication and mathematics.
 Our classes range in size from 10 to 20 students, providing the one-on-one attention students deserve.

 Our program is comprehensive and current.
-In order to receive a two-year auto body certificate or associate’s degree, we require students to complete cooperative work experience , which often continues on to full-time employment.
+In order to receive a two-year auto collision repair certificate or associate’s degree, we require students to complete cooperative work experience , which often continues on to full-time employment.
 Our advisory committee, which includes shop owners, technicians and insurance company representatives, along with equipment and material supply representatives, assists PCC keeping the program up to date.
-An apprenticeship program is also available.
-For each participating student, a training agreement is developed with an employer.
-After a student gains new skills by meeting class requirements, the student is released from school to apply those skills with full-time paid work experience.

 - Associate of Applied Science Degree: ACR

 - Less than One-Year ACR Certificate